-Jane Mary McDonald became a Roman Catholic Sister or nun.
-She joined the Sisters of Holy Cross a Religious Institute of women in New Hampshire, U.S.A., in 1972.
+Jane Mary McDonald was a Catholic nun.
+She joined the Sisters of Holy Cross, a Roman Catholic religious institute of women in New Hampshire, U.S.A., in 1972.
 She died of cancer in Winnipeg, Canada, on July 29, 2003.
-Her connection to the Institute was strained for many years before she died.
+Her connection to the institute was strained for many years before she died.
 Early in her religious formation, Jane fell under the influence of a superior who was dynamic and charismatic in the secular sense.
 She claimed to have a healing charism in the religious sense.
 She founded a spiritual community called Homes for Growth in a house in Lorette, Manitoba, and in houses in Winnipeg.
 Jane joined Homes for Growth, believing it to be a part of the Sisters of Holy Cross.
 She became involved in sexual misconduct with the founder and leader in 1978 and 1979.
 She drew back from the sexual conduct and from the spiritual and psychological theories of this superior, which alienated her from the other Holy Cross sisters in Winnipeg, and in Western Canada.
 She began to work in homeless shelters and soup kitchens.

 She started Chez Nous as a mission to the poor and homeless.
 It was a drop-in Center called Our Place/Chez Nous at 676 Main Street, at Higgins Avenue, on Winnipeg’s Main Street strip.